 14.8.
-Traditional risk metrics used in PSA for a single unit site (e.g. large release frequency) could be used as far as possible in order to express the risk profile in the context of multiple unit nuclear power plants for corresponding decision-making (see paras 2.16-2.18).
+Traditional risk metrics used in PSA for a single unit site (e.g. large release frequency) could be used as far as possible in order to express the risk profile in the context of multiple unit nuclear power plants for corresponding decision-making (see paras 2.17-2.19).
+When relevant, these traditional risk metrics could be adapted in specific multi-unit risk metrics such as conditional probability of large releases from several reactors knowing large releases from one reactor of a unit on a multi-unit site.